Barczewo: History

 In the plebiscite of 1920 3,020 inhabitants voted to remain in Weimar German East Prussia, 140 votes supported reborn Poland.
 In the interwar era the town was the residence of the fictional Kuba spod Wartemborka, a pseudonym of a figure in Polish press in Warmia created by Seweryn Pieniężny (1890-1940) which ridiculed Germanisation efforts against Poles in the region.
 Polish organisations continued to thrive in the town, up until Second World War; as Nazi Party was elected to power in Germany, repressions intensified, eventually many Polish activists were either imprisoned or, like Pieniężny, murdered in Nazi concentration camps and prisons.
 During that war, the remaining Jewish community was murdered in the Holocaust.
-During the war, the Germans operated a Nazi prison in the town, with several forced labour subcamps in the region, including one in the town itself.
+During the war, the German administration operated a Nazi prison in the town, with several forced labour subcamps in the region, including one in the town itself.
 Many inhabitants fled the town since 21 January 1945, and the last German units withdrew during the night of 30–31 January.
 The town was occupied by Soviet troops without a fight on 31 January 1945.
 The Russians then plundered the town and carried out mass deportations of remaining people into the USSR, especially to Siberia.
 On 22 May 1945 the town, now destroyed at 60%, was handed over to Polish officials.

-After 173 years, the town was reintegrated with Poland,.
+As part of territorial changes demanded by the Soviet Union, Polish rule was accepted at the Potsdam Conference, however, on preliminary terms.
+After 173 years, the town was reintegrated with Poland.
 On 9 March 1946 the prison in Barczewo has also been transferred to Polish authorities.
 Between 1965 and his death in 1986 it held the former Gauleiter and President of East Prussia Erich Koch.
 After introduction on Martial law in Poland Barczewo prison also seen opposition activists detained including Władysław Frasyniuk, Adam Michnik, Stefan Niesiołowski, Leszek Moczulski, Romuald Szeremietiew and Józef Szaniawski.